morganlinton/BorgPet/README.md

 ## Compatibility

 This pet uses the custom Codex pet package format: a `pet.json` manifest plus a transparent animated `spritesheet.webp` atlas.

-## License

-Choose a license before publishing this repository.
-If this pet uses generated art, reference art, logos, characters, or brand elements, make sure you have the rights to share them publicly.